 And always check with your vet before introducing new food to a dog that has health issues.

 Best way to introduce pumpkin to your dog’s diet

 As with any new food, it’s best to introduce pumpkin slowly to your dog.
-Since pumpkin is high in fiber, adding it too fast can cause stomach upset and diarrhea or constipation.
+Adding such a high-fiber food to your dog’s diet too fast can cause upset stomach and diarrhea or constipation.

-Also, though most dogs love pumpkin, some don’t.
-If your dog doesn’t like it, adding it in slowly makes it easier to hide in their food.
+Also, though most dogs love the taste of pumpkin, there are some that don’t.
+If your dog doesn’t like it plain you can try mixing a small amount of pumpkin in with their food.
+This should make it easier to get them used to it.

 Storing pumpkin for your dog

 If you have pumpkin left over, you can store it in the fridge for a few days or in the freezer for up to three months.